Interview with Bethanie Mardon, Senior Content Marketing Manager, influencer and stylist

 It changed in every way.
 This is my personal take of course, but when you become a parent, everything changes.
 Everything.
 I experienced an identity crisis after having both of my children.
 Who am I?
 What do I want now?
 What is best for them?
 Should I work at all?
 I feel so guilty.
 What has happened to my boobs?

 I worked for myself for around 15 years so I had the beauty of flexibility and freedom to a degree, which worked well with motherhood, and personally – I will always want to work.
 I have a career I’ve worked hard to build and I don’t want to let that go.

 My parents have always had a high work ethic and I was raised with parents who worked full time.
 To me, that is the norm.
 It inspired me to work hard for what you want in life.
 Through them, I saw that life can be hard but if you want something enough, you have to go out and get it, opportunity doesn’t fall into your lap.
 This is what I want to pass onto my children.

-Luckily, Jellyfish offer flexi-time giving you a number of options to choose from, and you don’t have to stick to one option either.
+Luckily, my employer offers flexi-time giving you a number of options to choose from, and you don’t have to stick to one option either.
 The times you start and finish are also flexible, (so long as you communicate with your team and be flexible right back of course).
 This way, you don’t feel like you’re playing catch up on life, you can design your work around it and in tandem instead.

 Where did the idea for your business come from?

 For Cafe of Curiosities, we wanted to lift people up with happy products.
 We realised there’s always a moment in people’s lives when you want to go somewhere for a hug, for someone to tell you everything is going to be OK, to get some inspiration to do something different today, or for someone to just pull a funny face at the right moment to make you snort tea through your nose.

 We aim to deliver that trough or cheeky, sometimes sweary but always uplifting mugs and tote bags.